gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Console/README.md

 ![Console sample output](../../Documentation/Assets/console-more-sample.png)

-The keys, colors, and styling are fully customizable by class inheritance.
+The keys, colors, and styling are fully customizable by inheriting a class from `MoreTextWriter`.

 ## Usage